GUIDANCE AND RECOMMENDATIONS REGARDING COVID-19 FOR PEOPLE WITH SPINA BIFIDA

 - Remember that stigma will not help fight illness.
 The risk of COVID-19 is not connected with income level, race, ethnicity, or nationality.

-Here are things you can do to help protect yourself from either contracting or spreading COVID-19:
+How to help protect yourself from either contracting or spreading COVID-19:

 - Wash your hands with soap and water or alcohol-based sanitizer frequently.
 Soap and water are as effective as hand sanitizer if done properly.
 To do this, lather up your hands and scrub for at least 20 seconds.
 This is the length of time to sing the “ABC Song.”